osaidnur/Real-Estate-Agency/README.md

 ---

-*This project was developed as part of a course project demonstrating Android development skills, database management, API integration, and modern UI/UX design principles.*
+*This project was developed as part of a course project demonstrating Android development skills, database management and API integration.